knpuniversity/doctrine-queries/knpu/filters.md

 [[[ code('f2619c4809') ]]]

 It's *gotta* be an empty string.
-That tells Doctrine: hey, I don't want to add any WHERE clauses here - so just leave it along.
+That tells Doctrine: hey, I don't want to add any WHERE clauses here - so just leave it alone.
 If you return null, it adds the WHERE but doesn't put anything in it.

 Below this, it's our time to shine.
 We're going to return what you want in